JankaGramofonomanka/idris-compiler-tools/README.md

 - Data definitions:
   - The `control-flow` package
-    - `CFG` - a representation of a control-flow graph, which enforces the correctness of jumps between basic blocks.
+    - `ControlFlow.CFG` - a representation of a control-flow graph,
+      which enforces the correctness of jumps between basic blocks.
   - The `lng-compiler` package
     - `LNG.Parsed` - a representation of `LNG` as it is returned by the **parser**.